 NOTE: Where there are differences between the local Health Officer’s order and the State’s order, the stricter restrictions apply.

 Visit San Leandro’s COVID-19 page for other local updates and information on city services, health resources, and city park tips.

 Update: The Paycheck Protection Program has been extended through August 8, 2020.

 The second round of funding for the federal Paycheck Protection Program became available on April 27.
-Businesses who have not already applied may now do so.
-Applications are through participating local banks, or one of the various online lenders.
-If you are a Square, PayPal, or Intuit customer, you can apply for a loan through them, as well as other lenders such as Bluevine or Kabbage.
+Applications were available through participating local banks, or one of the various online lenders.
+The Paycheck Protection Flexibility Act was signed into law June 5, 2020.

-SBA's Paycheck Protection Program offers loans of up to $10 million in partnership with select banks.
-Small businesses, certain nonprofits, faith based organization, sole proprietors, independent contractors and self-employed persons may apply.
-This is a forgivable loan to keep employees on payroll and maintain salary levels for 8 weeks.
+SBA's Paycheck Protection Program offered loans of up to $10 million in partnership with select banks.
+Small businesses, certain nonprofits, faith based organization, sole proprietors, independent contractors and self-employed persons were able to apply.
+This was a forgivable loan to keep employees on payroll and maintain salary levels for 8 weeks.
 To be forgiven, at least 75% of the loan must be used for payroll, including the cost of employer-provided health benefits, within 8 weeks.
-If you've already laid off your employees, this loan provides the opportunity to hire them back.
+If employees were already let go, this loan provided the opportunity to hire them back.
 Loan proceeds not used for eligible expenses within 8 weeks of receiving the loan must be repaid through a 1%, 2 year loan.

 Economic Injury Disaster Loan Application Portal re-opens for new applicationsSBA has reopened the Economic Injury Disaster Loan (EIDL) and EIDL Advance program portal to all eligible applicants experiencing economic impacts due to COVID-19.